pektin-dns/feoco/README.md

-# 1. execution stage NOTE: You can't do much here as this is a image from scratch
+# 1. execution stage; NOTE: You can't do much here as this is a image from scratch
 FROM pektin/feoco
 COPY --from=build-stage /app/build/ /public
 COPY config.yml /config.yml